Jeeyun "Sophia" Baik

-Jeeyun (Sophia) Baik is an assistant professor in the Department of Communication at the University of San Diego (USD).
-She is a scholar of communication technology policy with particular expertise in data privacy and surveillance.
-Her research explores the politics of technology governance across borders as different socio-political actors engage in the process.
+Dr. Jeeyun "Sophia" Baik is an assistant professor in the Department of Communication at the University of San Diego (USD).
+She is a scholar of communication law and policy, with expertise in data privacy/surveillance and digital platform governance.
+Her research explores the politics of regulating media, technologies, and data.

-Her research has appeared in various academic publications, including Telematics & Informatics, International Journal of Communication, Mobile Media & Communication, Mass Communication & Society, Sage Research Methods, and Information, Communication & Society.
+Her work has been published in Telematics & Informatics, International Journal of Communication, Mobile Media & Communication, Mass Communication & Society, Sage Research Methods, and Information, Communication & Society.
 She was recently named as one of 2023's 100 Brilliant Women in AI (Artificial Intelligence) Ethics.